MtPaint, A Lighter Paint Utility

 pattern.
 The gradient tool usually makes a gradient between color A and color B

-(the two currently selected paint colors) as in the image upper left.
-But
+(the two currently selected paint colors) as in the upper image in the above

-gradients composed of many colors are possible, as in the upper right
+illustration.
+But gradients composed of many colors are possible, as in the

 Implementation of the MtPaint gradient tool is less sophisticated in